Moire driven edge reconstruction in Fractional quantum anomalous Hall states

 {\it Conclusion}---In summary, we have shown that the momentum structure of fractional edge modes in moir\'{e} fractional Chern insulators depends sensitively on their microscopic realization, even when the $K$-matrix is fixed.
-We identify a class of lattice-natural realizations in which umklapp scattering stabilizes the Kane-Fisher-Polchinski fixed point without invoking random disorder.
-Our results highlight the role of lattice momentum constraints in reshaping fractional edge physics and suggest that moir\'{e} platforms provide a fertile setting for exploring lattice-driven edge phenomena beyond the continuum quantum Hall paradigm.
+Distinct microscopic realizations lead to qualitatively different edge dynamics: while some prohibit inter-edge tunneling due to momentum mismatch, others admit lattice-enabled umklapp processes that stabilize the KFP fixed point even in the absence of disorder.
+Our results thus identify a lattice-enabled mechanism by which edge equilibration becomes realization-dependent in moir\'{e} systems.
+These results highlight the role of lattice momentum constraints in reshaping fractional edge physics and suggest that moir\'{e} platforms provide a fertile setting for exploring lattice-driven edge phenomena beyond the continuum quantum Hall paradigm.

-An interesting open question concerns whether the lattice-stabilized KFP fixed point identified here can be experimentally distinguished from the disorder-driven scenario originally discussed by Kane, Fisher, and Polchinski~\cite{kane1994randomness,kane1995impurity}.
+An interesting open question concerns whether the lattice-stabilized KFP fixed point identified here can be experimentally distinguished from the disorder-driven scenario originally discussed by KFP~\cite{kane1994randomness,kane1995impurity}.
 Although the zero-temperature fixed point is the same, the physical mechanism suppressing the charge-neutral coupling differs qualitatively: disorder averaging in the original KFP scenario versus kinematic momentum mismatch in the present lattice setting.
 It would be interesting to explore whether this distinction manifests itself at finite temperature, for example in the dynamics or equilibration of neutral modes.

-From a more microscopic perspective, it would be interesting to understand whether specific realizations of moir\'{e} electronic networks---such as domain-wall or quantum-network states---naturally favor one microscopic edge realization over another.
+From a microscopic perspective, it would be interesting to understand whether specific realizations of moir\'{e} electronic networks---such as domain-wall or quantum-network states---naturally favor one microscopic edge realization over another,and therefore select between distinct edge dynamical regimes.
 Addressing this question would require a more detailed microscopic or numerical analysis, which we leave for future work.

-More broadly, the framework developed here can be extended to other fractional edge theories in lattice settings.
-In particular, lattice-enabled momentum constraints may be relevant in systems where additional tunneling channels are allowed, such as fractional edge states proximitized by superconductors, where generalized KFP-type fixed points have been discussed~\cite{tam2026quantized}.
-We hope that the present work will stimulate further studies along these directions.
+Finally, the framework developed here suggests a broader applicability to other fractional edge theories in lattice settings, e.g. proposed in recent works~\cite{tam2026quantized}.

 {\it Acknowledgments}---We thank T. Senthil and Taige Wang for inspirations and helpful discussions.
 XYS is supported by the Croucher innovation award.
 H.C.P. acknowledges support from the Hong Kong Research Grants Council through project C7037-22GF.